jhvanderschee/jekyllcodex/_without-plugin/open-embed.md

 ### Introduction

 One of the nicer features of WordPres is that you can just paste a Youtube URL in the content (on a new line) and WordPress transforms this into an embed code.
-This script does the same for Jekyll, using some Vanilla JS.
-In the same way it detects URL's that point to mp3 files and replaces them with a default HTML5 player.
+This script does the same for Jekyll, using vanilla JS.
+In the same way it also detects URL's that point to mp3 files and replaces them with a default HTML5 player.
 I recommend you to use these links on a new line too.
 Here is an example (source: <a href="http://freemusicarchive.org/music/Paper_Navy/All_Grown_Up/08_Swan_Song" target="_blank" style="color: #777777;">FMA</a>):

 /uploads/Paper_Navy_-_08_-_Swan_Song.mp3